ian-barnes/ian-barnes.github.io/_posts/2014-01-17-Midnight-silence.md

 another person.

-So, often, at the end of the day, I find that I'm suffering from "introvert overload", too tired to go to sleep, needing time alone.
+So, often, at the end of the day, I find that I'm suffering from introvert overload[^1], too tired to go to sleep, needing time alone.
 And that's where the midnight silence comes in.
 It's so quiet here.
 Once A and the cats have gone to sleep, it's completely silent.
 No cars, no TV, no neighbours talking, no